Data Types in C

 Float Data Type in C Language

-The Float Data Type in C language is divided into three types one is float type, the second one is double and the last one is long double.
-Float is of size 4 bytes; double is of size 8 bytes and long double is of size 10 byte.
-For better understanding, please have a look at the following diagram.
+The Float Data Type in C language is divided into three types: float type, double, and the last one is long double.
+Float is of size 4 bytes; double is of size 8 bytes; long double is of size 10 bytes.
+For a better understanding, please have a look at the following diagram.

 Float Data Type in C Language

 This is called sub-classification of Primitive data types.
-For better understanding, please have a look at the below image which describes the classification of Primitive Datatypes.
+For a better understanding, please look at the image below, which describes the classification of Primitive Datatypes.

 Classification of Primitive Data Types in C Language

 If it is a short data type, either it is signed or unsigned, it occupies two bytes of memory.
-If it is an integer data type, either signed or unsigned, it will occupy two or four bytes of memory depending upon the compiler you are using.
-For long data type, either signed or unsigned it occupies 4 bytes of memory.
-For character data type, for signed and unsigned it will take 1 byte of memory.
-The float data type will take 4 bytes of memory; double will take 8 bytes of memory and long double will occupy 10 bytes of memory.
+If it is an integer data type, either signed or unsigned, it will occupy two or four bytes of memory, depending upon the compiler you are using.
+Long data types, either signed or unsigned, occupy 4 bytes of memory.
+For the character data type, signed and unsigned will take 1 byte of memory.
+The float data type will take 4 bytes of memory, double will take 8 bytes, and long double will occupy 10 bytes of memory.

 What is assigned and unsigned in c Language?

-Using signed data type, we can store both positive or negative values.
+We can store positive and negative values using the signed data type.
 In our program, we are not always working with only positive values.
-Sometimes requirements will be there to store negative value.
-In that situation, we should go for the signed type because the signed data type will accept both positive and negative values.
+Sometimes, requirements will be there to store negative values.
+In that situation, we should go for the signed data type because the signed data type will accept both positive and negative values.
 But if it is an unsigned type, the unsigned type strictly accepts only positive values.
 Negative values will not be accepted.
-This is the difference between signed datatype and unsigned datatype.
+This is the difference between a signed datatype and an unsigned datatype.

 Integer Data Type in C